enonic/lib-explorer/README.md

 ### 3.19.0-SNAPSHOT

 * TODO: BUG: Change of language doesn't cause document update
+* TODO: Use collection name rather than collection id when scheduling
 * Require Enonic XP 7.7.1 (because of BUGFIX for main.js exception is swallowed)
 * Support stemmed queries